skunert/phabricator-bitbar/README.md

 ```

 ### Configuring phabricator-bitbar
+All configuration is done via the `config` object at the beginning of the bitbar file.

 For the `host` config, you need to enter the address of the phabricator instance you want to query.